khalil-badal/2023-Spotify-Data-Analysis/README.md

 ### GUIDE QUESTIONS:

 #### Overview of Dataset
--How many rows and columns does the dataset contain?
+- How many rows and columns does the dataset contain?

 What are the data types of each column?
 Are there any missing values?
 Basic Descriptive Statistics